-- ✓ EM file in place - ✓ Stormwater management measures in place as per approved design - ✓ AIS management plan in place Internal monitoring of AIS as required. - ✓ Indigenous landscaping

-- ✓ Effective Pet control measures

-- ✓ No fencing in southern section

-- ✓ No feeding of wildlife

-- ✓ Rainwater tanks

-- ✓ Solar Panels

-- ✓ Effective Waste management measures in place receptacles, recycling measures, composting

-- ✓ Fire prevention measures in place and response plan in place and fireproof hedge / firebreak in place as required

-- ✓ No driving in south / no additional paths / tracks / roads created
+- ✓ EM file in place - ✓ Stormwater management measures in place as per approved design - ✓ The main access to the development only from Marine Way (MR00383) at the Challenge Drive intersection; - ✓ Secondary locked access gates be provided at Cutty Sark Avenue and Ariel Drive for use ONLY in the event of emergency(ies); - ✓ AIS management plan in place Internal monitoring of AIS as required. - ✓ Indigenous landscaping - ✓ Effective Pet control measures - ✓ No fencing in southern section - ✓ No feeding of wildlife - ✓ Rainwater tanks - ✓ Solar Panels - ✓ Effective Waste management measures in place receptacles, recycling measures, composting - ✓ Fire prevention measures in place and response plan in place and fireproof hedge / firebreak in place as required - ✓ No driving in south / no additional paths / tracks / roads created

-- ✓ Annual external audit
+✓ Annual external audit

-- 2.2.
+2.2.
 Provide a description of any aspects that were conditional to the findings of the assessment either by the EAP or specialist that must be included as conditions of the authorisation.